IoTLabHNU/MQTTscGame/README.md

  One thing to note is that one must manually add the product information in the specific format stated otherwise the system will have problems and become unstable.

+### Library Testing
+for testing all librarys, the file "test_libs.py" will check if all librarys are running.